Canon Color imageCLASS MF741Cdw Review

 The Canon ImageClass MF741Cdw tied for the best text quality score in our testing.
 We saw consistently great quality and sharp text during our text quality analysis — all fonts and font sizes were clear with crisp edges.

 The resolution was standout throughout text and graphics.
 There was no significant blurring or fuzzing prevalent in some of the lower initial cost printers on the market.
-No other printer in our lineup outperformed the MF741Cdw in this metric.
+Not even other top-ranked home printers in our lineup outperformed the MF741Cdw in this metric.

 This performance is particularly impressive for a fast laser printer.
 Many of the other fast lasers in our lineup prioritized speed over general print quality, but the MF741Cdw sacrifices nothing.
 It can print fantastic-looking text quickly and accurately, a feat worth noting.